Briksdal Glacier is one of Norway’s richest natural landscapes.

 The cause is the melting of glaciers due to global warming.

-Global warming is causing temperatures to rise to unprecedented levels, and many of the glaciers, including the Briksdal Glacier, are shrinking year by year.
+Global warming is causing temperatures to rise to unprecedented levels, and many glaciers, including the Briksdal Glacier, are shrinking year by year.

 According to a 2012 report, Briksdal Glacier has lost 160 feet of ice in just a few short months.